6 Lessons From The World’s Greatest Triathletes

 You can’t control what happened in the past or even what happens today, but you can control your reactions to those events.
 Keep focus like Frodeno to peak perfectly for your biggest challenges.

-Lesson 2: adaptability
+Lesson 2: Adaptability

 Moving to Ironman racing in 2014, Frodeno quickly realised that to be successful he’d need to combine his speed over the short distance, with strength for the long haul.